 The Society also recognises the risks and challenges posed by climate change.
-While the financial risks from climate change may only crystallise in full over longer time horizons, they are becoming apparent now.
-The Society particularly recognises two risks: physical and transitional.
-Physical risks relate to specific weather events such as flooding, or longer-term events such as rising sea levels.
+Work in addressing these risks has started apace across the Society.
+It has reviewed lending policies to tighten controls in relation to future climate risks and performed a full review of the risks posed by existing loans.
+The Society is aware of two principal types of risks: physical and transitional.
+Physical risks relates to specific weather events such as flooding, or longer-term events such as rising sea levels.
 A key element of this risk is to property, both the Society's own properties and properties held as security for lending.
 Transition risks can arise from the process of adjustment towards a low-carbon economy.
 This could lead to a changing regulatory expectation in terms of the way the Society is expected to run its own business, including who it uses as suppliers.
-It may also impact property held as security, for example the energy efficiency expectations of mortgaged properties.
-The Society is increasingly mindful of these risks when making business decisions, including mortgage underwriting ones.
-Since Q2 2021 the Chief Risk Officer has responsibility for monitoring climate change risk, with oversight provided by the Management Risk Committee and Board Risk Committee.
-The Society has Environmental Risk Register in place to assist with this process.
+It may also impact property held as security, for example, the energy efficiency expectations of mortgaged properties.